5 tips to measure adoption in Office 365

 5. Personal productivity with MyAnalytics

 Microsoft's MyAnaltics does not quite belong in the list.
-Yet I have mentioned it because it is important that individuals can observe in which tasks they spend the most time.
-Important for any change is that users are aware of their productivity which indirectly affects the overall numbers and facts above.
+Nevertheless, I mentioned this because it is important for individuals to be able to observe which tasks they put the most time into.
+Important for any change is that users are "aware" of their productivity which indirectly affects the overall numbers and facts above.

-- This report can be consulted at: https://myanalytics.microsoft.com/?v=collaboration
+- You can access this report at: https://myanalytics.microsoft.com/?v=collaboration

-- You need an E5 licence.
+- You need an E5 license.
 You can activate a trial via: this blog.

-- Workplace Analytics is unfortunately not yet released to the masses.
-It is a promising solution to get multiple organisation factors in one overview.
-This is to really actively adjust where there is low use of services within Microsoft 365.
-Conversely, to highlight where things are going well.
+- Workplace Analytics, unfortunately, has not yet been released to the masses.
+It is a promising solution for getting multiple organizational factoring into one view.
+This is to really actively adjust where there is low usage of services within Microsoft 365.
+Conversely highlighting where things are going well.

 - Office 365 Adoption reports are completely free.
-And can create many insights that can be effectively managed.
-If you perform a migration to OneDrive and later notice that 80% of your users are still working on the fileserver.
-Then you can adjust thanks to these reports.
+And can create many insights that can be managed effectively.
+If you do a migration to OneDrive and later find that 80% of your users are still working on the file server.
+Then you can make adjustments thanks to these reports.

 - Microsoft Teams Activity reports from the teams administrator panel.
 This is useful for IT Administrators.
-Often not much happens with these dashboards because the adoption specialists or transformation managers do not get hold of them.
+Often not much happens with these dashboards because adoption specialists or transformation managers don't get their hands on them.

 Microsoft Teams Activity insights connects seamlessly with Microsoft Teams Analytics reports.
-These can be consulted by the appointed persons from Microsoft Teams.
+These are viewable by appointees from Microsoft Teams.

 - It's all about the people.
-Just because you have nice figures in dashboards in Office 365 does not mean that by definition goals have been achieved such as: A better work-life balance.
+Just because you have nice numbers in dashboards in Office 365 does not mean that goals have necessarily been achieved such as: A better work-life balance.
 Fewer e-mails, fewer meetings.
-Getting in touch with people.
-Talking, and understanding where technology can help.
+Getting among the people.
+Talking, and understanding where technology can help, helps.
 Not the other way around.

-You can start with a test setup for Microsoft teams by creating a testtenant.
+Get started with a trial setup for Microsoft teams by creating a testtenant.

 Also read: activate productivity score.